imagej/imagej.github.io/_pages/plugins/colocalization-by-cross-correlation.md

 Another change with time-series data is that in addition to the gaussian fit analysis text window, which now displays the fit data for the frame with the highest correlation, the plugin will output a **table of gaussian fit results**, showing the gaussian fits and confidence for each frame.
 To save this table, go to File > Export > Table..., click browse and save the file as a .csv file (you must add the extension or you will get an error message).

 Lastly, the contribution images will still be generated and are functionally the same as for their non-time series counterparts.
-However, it's important to note that the contribution is evaluted on a per frame basis, and thus **each frame shows the signal contriubtion to the gaussian fit results for that frame**.
+However, it's important to note that the contribution is evaluted on a per frame basis, and thus **each frame shows the signal contribution to the gaussian fit results for that frame**.
 Thus, if your cross-correlation distance shifts over the course of an experiment, the contribution images will display this shifting cross-correlation.

 ## How it works & intermediate images description: